Cidaas/SpringSecuirtyCidaas/README.md

 # About this project
-This is an example project for the cidaas-interceptor-spring-security-xml (Interceptor with xml configuration).
+This is the example project for the cidaas-interceptor-spring-security-xml (Interceptor with xml configuration).
-If you don't want to xml for the interceptor configuration, you can use the https://github.com/Cidaas/cidaas-interceptor-spring-security instead.
+If you don't want to configure the interceptor with xml, you can use the https://github.com/Cidaas/cidaas-interceptor-spring-security instead.
 ## Getting Started!
 To get started you can simply clone the **_cidaas-interceptor-spring-security-xml-example_** repository and install the dependencies.
-## Prerequisites
-You need git to clone the **_cidaas-interceptor-spring-security-xml-example_** repository.
-You can get git from [_here_](https://git-scm.com/)

 You must have JAVA and its package manager \(maven\) installed.
 You can get them from [_JAVA here_](https://java.com/en/download/) and [_MAVEN here_](https://maven.apache.org/install.html).

-## Clone SpringSecuirtyCidaas
+## Clone the cidaas-interceptor-spring-security-xml-example project
 Clone the **_cidaas-interceptor-spring-security-xml-example_** repository using git:
 ```
 git clone https://github.com/Cidaas/cidaas-interceptor-spring-security-xml-example.git